yianni-ververis/qlik-sense-wordpress-plugin/README.md

 ##### Cannot access the page

-- Make sure you whitelist the site's url in your Virtual Proxy
+- Make sure you or a Qlik Sys Admin whitelists the site's url in your Virtual Proxy
 - If the virtual proxy is "yianni" make sure you add in the settings "/yianni/"
+- There are known issues with wp's cache plugins.
+- You may experience issues if any other plugin is using requirejs.

 #### Changelog